Le Ponant current position

 History - construction and ownership

 Compagnie du Ponant (CDP) is a French cruise shipping company founded in April 1988 by former French Merchant Navy officers.
 All Ponant ships are France-flagged.
 The company specializes in premium adventure cruise travel targeting the French-speaking source market with all-inclusive deals.
 Most of CDP's fleet is based in Antarctica (December through March).
 All these mega-yachts offer modern amenities, premium service by highly-trained staff and crew, 5-star hotel amenities onboard.
-Exotic, offbeat itineraries visit popular travel destinations worldwide, including Caribbean, Baltic, Mediterranean, Southeast Asia, South America, Australia.
+Exotic, offbeat itineraries visit popular travel destinations worldwide, including the Caribbean, Europe (Baltic, Mediterranean), Southeast Asia, South America, Australia-New Zealand.

 Decks and Cabins